-78 Tracking progress for information and education objectives in Plan 79 Coordination with County, SWCD, City and Township officials 80 81 82 Partnerships: cooperative projects/tasks with neighboring organizations, such as counties, SWCDs, WDs, tribal governments, Non-Government Organizations 83 Water quality trends tracked for key water bodies 84 Watershed hydrologic trends monitored / reported 85 86 87 88 89 90 91 92 93 94 95 96 Ms. Mocol-Johnson presented a summary of Part 3 of the organizational assessment, which included internal and external surveys.
-She reported that for the internal survey, BWSR received seven responses, which was about a 60% response rate.
-She said the respondents listed many projects and programs the respondents thought particularly successful over the past few years.
-She said she hasn't seen such a long list previously.
-She said the list clearly shows the District is doing a lot of great projects and great work.
-Ms. Mocol-Johnson shared that for the external survey, she received 20 responses out of 37 invited to participate, which is about a 54% response rate.
-Manager Koch asked for suggestions on how the District could get ideas about how to get more specific information from partners about issues and about improvements the District could make.
-Ms. Mocol-Johnson suggested the District consider a customer service survey.
-Ms. Mocol-Johnson went through the general conclusions of the organizational assessment of the District.
-She reviewed the commendations based on the achievement of BWSR's high performance standards and called out that these practices reflect above 100 101 average operational effectiveness and level of effort.
-She highlighted the following commendations about the RPBCWD: 102 Administrator on staff 103 104 Staff training: orientation and continuing education plan and record for each staff 105 106 Operational guidelines for fiscal procedures and conflicts of interest exist and are current 107 Coordination with County Board, SWCD Board, City/Township officials 108 109 Meeting the high-performance standards identified in Appendix B of the Organizational Assessment 110 111 112 113 114 Ms. Mocol-Johnson stated BWSR has four recommendations for the District.
-She noted the intention of the recommendations is to enhance the District's delivery of effective water and related land resource management and service to the residents of the watershed.
+77 Tracking progress for information and education objectives in Plan 78 Coordination with County, SWCD, City and Township officials 79 Partnerships: cooperative projects/tasks with neighboring organizations, 80 such as counties, SWCDs, WDs, tribal governments, Non-Government 81 Organizations 82 Water quality trends tracked for key water bodies 83 Watershed hydrologic trends monitored / reported 84 85 Ms. Mocol-Johnson presented a summary of Part 3 of the organizational assessment, 86 which included internal and external surveys.
+She reported that for the internal survey, 87 BWSR received seven responses, which was about a 60% response rate.
+She said the 88 respondents listed many projects and programs the respondents thought particularly successful over the past few years.
+She said she has not seen such a long list previously.
+89 90 She said the list clearly shows the District is doing a lot of great projects and great work.
+91 Ms. Mocol-Johnson shared that for the external survey, she received 20 responses out of 92 37 invited to participate, which is about a 54% response rate.
+Manager Koch asked for 93 suggestions on how the District could get ideas about how to get more specific 94 information from partners about issues and about improvements the District could make.
+95 Ms. Mocol-Johnson suggested the District consider a customer service survey.
+96 Ms. Mocol-Johnson went through the general conclusions of the organizational 97 assessment of the District.
+She reviewed the commendations based on the achievement of 98 BWSR's high performance standards and called out that these practices reflect above 99 average operational effectiveness and level of effort.
+She highlighted the following commendations about the RPBCWD: 100 101 Administrator on staff 102 Staff training: orientation and continuing education plan and record for 103 each staff 104 Operational guidelines for fiscal procedures and conflicts of interest exist and are current 105 106 Coordination with County Board, SWCD Board, City/Township officials 107 Meeting the high-performance standards identified in Appendix B of the 108 Organizational Assessment 109 110 Ms. Mocol-Johnson stated BWSR has four recommendations for the District.
+She noted 111 the intention of the recommendations is to enhance the District's delivery of effective 112 water and related land resource management and service to the residents of the 113 watershed.
 She went through the four recommendations: